Find Affordable College Courses

 Lexington, KY

 The in-demand bachelor’s degree programs at University of Kentucky helped the school earn the #3 place on this year’s ranking of the most popular geological and earth sciences schools in Kentucky.
-UK is a fairly large public school located in the large city of Lexington.
+UK is a very large public school located in the large city of Lexington.

 Of the 5 students majoring in geology at UK, 60% are male and 40% are female.